agrawal-yash/InsuraLens/readme.md

 ### Vector Database

--   Uses ChromaDB through LangChain for vector storage
+-   Uses Qdrant Cloud for scalable vector storage and retrieval
 -   Embedding model: "all-MiniLM-L6-v2" from HuggingFace
--   Vector database is session-specific and cleaned up after use
+-   Collections are session-specific and cleaned up after use
+-   Supports advanced filtering and similarity search

 ### LLM Integration